projectatomic/adb-atomic-developer-bundle/README.md

 #CentOS Vagrant box with container tools.

+This vagrant box is based on CentOS7.
+So it would have latest packages from CentOS7.

 ##Building the Vagrant box in CBS(CentOS build system)
 * Get access for building images in CBS.
 Refer http://wiki.centos.org/HowTos/CommunityBuildSystem
 * Checkout/git clone this repository